 Integrating session replay with digital analytics

 Digital analytics products are great at surfacing the biggest issues on a website or mobile app.
 Once these issues are identified, session replay tools can be used to “view” the problem.
 The combination of these tools can help organizations find and remedy conversion issues.
+Amplitude combines the best of both worlds into one platform, learn more about Session Replay in Amplitude here.
 Identifying these high-level conversion issues via session replay tools alone is possible, but may require viewing many recordings to find the potential conversion issues.

 Integrating session replay tools and digital analytics tools typically involves passing a session replay recording identifier as a property to the digital analytics product.
 Then when digital analysts find an issue, they can filter the data to isolate users or sessions that encountered the issue and use the session replay property to zero in on recordings that demonstrate the problem.